halasm/origin-probe/README.md

 The experiment uses deterministic decoding (`do_sample=False`) to ensure reproducibility across runs with the same random seeds.

-## Citations

-If you use this code or dataset, please cite:

 1. **Takemoto K (2024)** The Moral Machine Experiment on Large Language Models. *R. Soc.
 Open Sci.* **11**, 231393. https://doi.org/10.1098/rsos.231393

 2. **Ahmad MSZ and Takemoto K (2025)** Large-Scale Moral Machine Experiment on Large Language Models. *PLoS One*, **20**, e0322776. https://doi.org/10.1371/journal.pone.0322776